kitsook/nginx-perf/README.md

 docker-compose up -d
 ```

 Point your browser to https://localhost.
-Will need to trust the self-signed certificate.
+Will need to trust the dummy certificate.

 ## References